gaehlerm/SoftwareEngineering/README.md

 ```

 The code from the first test is not sufficient anymore.
 We have to use at least some `if/else` clause.
 You might feel the urge to refactor this code.
 But at least for the time being we leave it as is.
 The need to refactor the code is not yet strong enough.

+There is a rule of thumb saying that a one time repetition of the code is fine and does not immediately have to be refactored out.
+Only if the same code is repeated three times or more, it should be refactored as you might understand the problem somewhat better.
+However this rule is contradicting the DRY principle to some degree.
+As you can see, we have hardly any strict rules in software engineering.
+It is always a trade off between different principles.

 ```py
 def test_three():